dancer1325/opensearch-documentation/_security/configuration/yaml.md

 ## roles.yml

-This file contains any initial roles that you want to add to the Security plugin.
-By default, this file contains predefined roles that grant usage to plugins within the default distribution of OpenSearch.
+This file contains any initial roles that you want to add to the Security plugin
+* By default, this file contains predefined roles that grant usage to plugins within the default distribution of OpenSearch.
 The Security plugin will also add a number static roles automatically.

 ```yml
 ---